 Father John Kyazze is a university lecturer in Information Technology as well as a Catholic Priest.
-Sr Mary Mukanyangezi is a senior administrator in a large order of nuns and was a representative to the United Nations, Sebastien Waiswa is a father of a deaf child, teacher and director of the Organization of Parents of Disabled Children.
+Ronald Kamoga is the director of a Ugandan NGO (CEFOVID) that works in one of Kampala’s biggest slums, Sebastian Waiswa is a father of a deaf child, School Principle and director of the Organisation of Parents of Disabled Children.
 These are just a few of our trusted representatives.
 These are the people with the drive, commitment and creativity to make things happen.
 HUGS provides money, finds technical expertise and offers support through debate and dialogue.

 Our trusted representatives are in the centre of networks of hardworking, charitable people focused on the improvement of children’s education.
 Builders, farmers, parents, teachers, cleaners and many other people prepared to roll their sleeves up and get on with the job.